 You are looking at a Gujarati dish regarded as the “queen of all meals”.
 It is also the favorite meal of Mr. Narendra Modi, India’s current Prime Minister.
 In 2017, Indian media unofficially labeled Khichdi as the “national dish”.

-All the above information proves how popular and vital Khichdi is in Gujarati and Indian cuisine.
+All the above information proves how popular and vital Khichdi is in Gujarati and India in general.

 The dish appears in many historical records dating back to 300 BC, when the Greek monarch Seleucus reported during his war in India that rice with pulses was prevalent among inhabitants in the region.